-9.3 Normal Mode Operation
+11.3 Normal Mode Operation

 In normal mode operation, a single timeout period is set for the WDT.
 If the WDT is not reset from the application code before the timeout occurs, then the WDT will issue a system reset.
-There are 11 possible WDT timeout (TOWDT) periods, selectable from 8ms to 8s, and the WDT can be reset at any time during the timeout period.
+There are 11 possible WDT timeout (TO{WDT}) periods, selectable from 8ms to 8s, and the WDT can be reset at any time during the timeout period.
 A new WDT timeout period will be started each time the WDT is reset by the WDR instruction.
 The default timeout period is controlled by fuses.
-Normal mode operation is illustrated in Figure 9-1.
+Normal mode operation is illustrated in Figure 11-1 on page 120.

-Figure 9-1.
-Normal Mode Operation
+Figure 11-1.
+Normal mode operation.

-9.4 Window Mode Operation
+11.4 Window Mode Operation

-In window mode operation, the WDT uses two different timeout periods, a "closed" window timeout period $(TO{WDTW})$ and the normal timeout period $(TO{WDT})$ .
+In window mode operation, the WDT uses two different timeout periods, a "closed" window timeout period (TO{WDTW}) and the normal timeout period (TO{WDT}) .
 The closed window timeout period defines a duration of from 8ms to 8s where the WDT cannot be reset.
 If the WDT is reset during this period, the WDT will issue a system reset.
 The normal WDT timeout period, which is also 8ms to 8s, defines the duration of the "open" period during which the WDT can (and should) be reset.
 The open period will always follow the closed period, and so the total duration of the timeout period is the sum of the closed window and the open window timeout periods.
 The default closed window timeout period is controlled by fuses (both open and closed periods are controlled by fuses).
-The window mode operation is illustrated in Figure 9-2.
+The window mode operation is illustrated in Figure 11-2.

-Figure 9-2.
-Window Mode Operation
+Figure 11-2.
+Window mode operation.

-9.5 Watchdog Timer Clock
+11.5 Watchdog Timer Clock